WAP For Find Maximum Possible Combinations Of Triangle

 Alternative Way 1:

 This Java program calculates the total number of triangles that can be formed from a given array of integers.
-To form a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
-The program takes an array of integers as input, sorts it, and then uses three nested loops to count the number of valid triangles based on the triangle inequality theorem.
+To create a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
+The program takes an array of integers as input and sorts it.
+It then uses three nested loops to count the number of valid triangles based on the triangle inequality theorem.

 package com.softwaretestingo.interviewprograms;